elmartinj/timecopilot/README.md

   ```bash
   uv add timecopilot
   ```

+**Do note that for Windows, a 3.10 python env is recommended due to the status of some of the required packages builds**

 2. Generate an OpenAI API Key:
     1. Create an [openai](https://auth.openai.com/log-in) account.
     2. Visit the [API key](https://platform.openai.com/api-keys) page.